 As each question in the block is entirely randomised, it is not guaranteed that each will be shown to an equal number of participants.
 However, questions are allocated to an approximate equal number of participants, e.g. for a randomisation block with 2 questions, each question will be shown to approximately 50% of participants.

 Can I randomise the order of question groups i.e. randomisation blocks?

-Yes, randomising question groups on Conjoint.ly is easy using nested randomisation blocks.
-You can nest two or more randomisation blocks inside another block, as shown below.
+Randomising question groups on Conjoint.ly is easy using nested randomisation blocks.
+Two or more randomisation blocks can be nested inside another block, as shown below: